-Waste separation is mandatory.
-This means you must separate all your waste.
+As a business owner you must separate waste in your business.
 The Dutch National Waste Management Plan (Landelijk Afvalbeheerplan, LAP3,) has been drawn up to make sure as many products and materials as possible may be reused.

 Hazardous waste

 You must always separate hazardous waste.
-Hazardous waste is waste which is dangerous to humans, animals or the environment.
-You must separate all hazardous waste.
-You can find information on the classification of waste in the European List of Waste (Eural).
+Hazardous waste is waste which is dangerous to humans, animals, or the environment.
+You can find information on the classification of waste in the European List of Waste.
+This is a list with codes and descriptions of all types of waste.

 Non-hazardous waste